orlamadden/orlamadden/README.md

 <h2 align="center">Hey!
 My name is Orla Madden. 👋🤓</h2>
-<p align="center">I'm a UX Product Designer from Ireland.
+<p>I'm a UX Product Designer from Ireland.
 Recently completed a diploma in Full Stack Software Development.
-Welcome to my profile where you will find a bunch of stuff that I like to build and neglect.
+Welcome to my profile where you will find a bunch of stuff that I like to build and neglect.</p>

 🌱 I’m currently learning Python, R and D3.js
 🔭 I’m currently working on building some small Data Visualization projects